Legacy Bridge

 'legacy_preprocessing' => true // Default

-http_response_code()transforms to Canvas response code management - Exit/Die Conversion:
+http_response_code()converts to Canvas response code management - Exits:

 die()andexit()convert to Canvas exceptions